Police Looking For Missing Philadelphia Mom Regina Strickland, Her 2 Young Children

 PHILADELPHIA (CBS) — Philadelphia Police are trying to find a mother and her two young children.
-This is 20-year-old Regina Strickland.How To Watch The 'Ring Of Fire' Solar Eclipse On June 10
+This is 20-year-old Regina Strickland.Firefighters Battle Barn Fire At Dairy Farm In Chester County

-Police say the young mother, a 2-year-old and a 5-month-old baby are all missing.READ MORE: Philadelphia Weather: Dangerous Heat Persists On Tuesday Despite Scattered Showers
+Police say the young mother, a 2-year-old and a 5-month-old baby are all missing.READ MORE: Philadelphia Suburb Ranked Among Best Places To Retire In United States, Study Finds

 Strickland was last seen Thursday afternoon on School House Lane in Germantown.

-Police haven’t provided any photos of the children.MORE NEWS: VOTER GUIDE: New Jersey Primary Election 2021
+Police haven’t provided any photos of the children.MORE NEWS: Philadelphia Lifts Indoor Mask Mandate, Final COVID-19 Restrictions

 If you have seen Strickland, please call police.